 A pano to the west.

-Immediately to the south of Lys Peak is Jutland Mountain.
+Immediately to the south of Lys Ridge is Jutland Mountain.
 From the summit you can not only see North Scarpe Lake (foreground right), but also South Scarpe Lake which is nestled beneath the summit of Jutland.
-Thus, while you get great views of four lakes from Lys Peak, you really can see a total of five.
+Thus, while you get great views of four lakes from Lys Ridge, you really can see a total of five.

 Lys Lake is a gorgeous gem.